edgedb/edgedb/docs/guides/deployment/heroku.rst

 ==========================

-Heroku's smallest PostgreSQL plan, Hobby Dev, limits the number of rows to 10,000, but EdgeDB's standard library uses more than 20,000 rows so we need to use a different plan.
+Heroku's smallest PostgreSQL plan, Hobby Dev, limits the number of rows to 10,000, but Gel's standard library uses more than 20,000 rows so we need to use a different plan.
 We'll use the `Standard 0 plan <postgres-plans_>`_ for this guide.